juvian/neopets-flash-fix/README.md

 3. Make sure to accept risk and continue with [neopets images](https://images.neopets.com/) if asked
 4. If you go to about:plugins in waterfox, make sure flash version is 32.0.0.371 or lower
 5. If Assignment 53 is still not working after having completed extra steps, try opening developer console in waterfox (ctrl + shift + i), then go to network tab, check disable cache and then refresh game page
+6. If you send a score and it gets blocked by stackpath, you can go to fiddler log tab and see the url that was sent to process the score.
+Copy it and open it manually in a new tab and it should send.

 # Header editor setup (easiest setup but many games won't work)